Woretemoeteryenner: Arrival of the British

-Relationships

-George Briggs
+Taken by George Briggs

 George Briggs, born in England, came to what is now Australia in 1805 when he was fourteen years of age.
 Briggs became a sealer.
-He met Woretemoeteryenner and they likely lived together beginning around 1810.
-It is likely that the relationship was made with Mannalargenna's approval, since Briggs and Woretemoeteryenner's father were on good terms.
-She was referred to as "Mrs. Briggs" by Colonial officials and on her death certificate.
+He took Woretemoeteryenner and they likely lived together beginning around 1810.
+Whether she was abducted by force by Briggs or if the relationship was made with Mannalargenna's approval is unclear.
+She was later referred to as "Mrs. Briggs" by Colonial officials and on her death certificate.

 Woretemoeteryenner gave birth to her children on the Bass Strait islands.
 She had a daughter named Dalrymple (Dolly) about 1812.
 She had three more daughters: Eliza, Mary (also known as Margaret), and an unnamed daughter, born in 1817, 1818 and 1819, respectively, who all died young.
 The unnamed daughter was killed during an attack by a group of Aboriginal people.
 A son named John was born in 1820.

 Woretemoeteryenner was sold by Briggs to another sealer for a guinea sometime after 1820.

-Later life
+Sealing in the Indian Ocean

-Woretemoeteryenner was a sealer initially.
-By 1820, most of the seals had been hunted out at the Furneaux Group of the Bass Strait islands and they needed to travel farther to find seals to hunt.
-Woretemoeteryenner and others boarded boats to go to Île Amsterdam and Île Saint-Paul in the Indian Ocean.
-Aboriginal women and children were left by the ship's captain at Rodrigues due to bad weather.
-Abandoned, the group made it to the nearby island of Mauritius.
-Woretemoeteryenner was one of three women who survived the ordeal and was repatriated.
+Woretemoeteryenner became an experienced sealer but by 1820, most of the seals had been hunted out at the Furneaux Group of the Bass Strait islands and it was needed to travel farther to find seals to hunt.
+Woretemoeteryenner and four other Tasmanian Aboriginal women, being at this stage the property of the sealer Thomas Taylor, were boarded onto boats to go to the remote Île Amsterdam and Île Saint-Paul islands in the southern Indian Ocean.
+After harvesting seals here, these Aboriginal women and their children were left by the ship's captain at Rodriguez Island.
+Abandoned, the group were eventually picked up and transported to the nearby island of Mauritius.
+Woretemoeteryenner lived at Rodrigues and Mauritius from 1826 to 1827 and learned to communicate in French.
+Woretemoeteryenner was one of three women who survived the ordeal and was repatriated in the latter half of 1827.

+Wybalenna

+Upon returning to Van Diemen's Land, Woretemoeteryenner again lived with the sealers on the Bass Strait Islands.
+In 1830, she was removed from these men by George Augustus Robinson and became part of his "friendly mission" to round up all the remaining Indigenous Tasmanians.
+In 1833, she was exiled with the surviving Aboriginal people at the Wybalenna Aboriginal Establishment on Flinders Island where she was given the name "Margaret".

+Permitted to live in British society

+In 1841, Woretemoeteryenner's daughter, Dolly Briggs, who was married to and living with a British settler named Thomas Johnson at Perth, Tasmania, requested that her mother be allowed to leave the terrible conditions at Wybalenna and live with her and her husband.
+The request was approved and in a highly unusual circumstance, Woretemoeteryenner was permitted to leave Wybalenna and live in the relative freedom of British colonial society, albeit mostly confined to her daughter's residence where she was a loving grandmother to her grandchildren.

+Death

-In 1832, she lived at the Wybalenna Aboriginal Settlement where she hunted kangaroo into 1841.
-She died at Perth on 13 October 1847.
+She died at Perth, Tasmania on 13 October 1847.